Luxurious mobility aids

 In the land of the rich and famous, rules do not apply in the same way to the rest of the population.
 Though many people say that time and health are great levellers, the reality is very different.
-When it comes to mobility equipment, anything that improves your home’s accessibility is a luxury, whether you require a sturdy outdoor stairlift to access a garden of multiple levels or a modified bathroom to fulfil your needs.
+When it comes to mobility equipment, anything that improves your home’s accessibility is a luxury, whether you require a sturdy stairlift to access a garden of multiple levels or a modified bathroom to fulfil your needs.

 The expectation that an item will make life easier is not enough for some people, and below is a collection of the most luxurious mobility aids available.

 While many may assume the humble walking stick does just what it says on the tin, it is not exempt from the luxury lifestyle make over.
 These once throw away items have become high end products that under go any treatments to make them appealing to the very wealthy audiences.
 Some companies now specialise in luxury walking sticks, using high quality materials and finishes to make them perfect.